by Nebula Haze

 Luckily, a little time and proper care will get your plant growing normally again!

-This cutting was taken off a flowering marijuana plant plant and put in a cloning device so it would re-develop roots and grow into a new plant.
-After a few days of growing, it started producing the the typical rounded leaves of a re-veg.
+This cutting was taken off a flowering marijuana plant and put in a cloning device so it would re-develop roots and grow into a new plant.
+After a few days of growing, it started producing the typical rounded leaves of a re-veg.

 About two weeks later, the plant is growing (mostly) normal leaves.
 Cannabis plants tend to grow a lot of stems and get bushy immediately after a re-veg, which can be seen heree.
 Although the growth patterns were odd at first, from this point on, the plant usually has relatively typical growing patterns.